murchandamus/bips/bip-update-process.md

 __Created__: The Created header records the date that the BIP was assigned a number.

-__Discussion__: Discussion is used to record when new versions of the BIP are posted to bitcoin mailing lists.
+__Discussion__: The Discussion header is used to record when new versions of the BIP are posted to bitcoin mailing lists.
 Dates should be in yyyy-mm-dd format, e.g. 2001-08-14.
-Discussion is permitted to be a link to a specific thread in a mailing list archive.
+The Discussion header is permitted to be a link to a specific thread in a mailing list archive.

 __Requires__: BIPs may have a Requires header, indicating the BIP numbers that this BIP depends on.